typhoon-docker/typhoon/README.md

 Here is the repository of the Typhoon project.
 With Typhoon we allow logged in users to deploy their own websites on our infrastructure, on a given domain name, and with HTTPS.

+## Project status

+Features developped:
+- Github and VR Oauth
+- Deploy a site in a variety of languages / frameworks (see UI)
+- With DBs: Mongo, MySQL, Postgres
+- Persistent directory for a each project
+- See container logs
+- Delete a project
+- Modifying project parameters is implemented in the back, but not the front yet

+## Project architecture

+The project is deployed via `docker-compose`.
+It consists of 3 docker composes:

+- One for the back (in Go) + DB (in mongo)
+- One for the front (in React)
+- One for the ngnix proxy (using code from of `https://github.com/jwilder/nginx-proxy` and `https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion`)

+How it works: when one creates a project a new entry is created in the database, with the project parameters that include a bunch of information necessary for deployment (port, environmental variables, and so on).
+A `Dockerfile` and `docker-compose.yml` are created by parsing a template and filling in the related information from the parameters.
+Then the docker image is built and the docker-compose is deployed.
+The nginx proxy will detect a new container with the right environment variables (`VIRTUAL_HOST` and `LETSENCRYPT_HOST`)has been created and will modify its configuration on the fly, thus redirecting the correct domain name to the project deployed.

 ## How to deploy the Typhoon project in production

 Hallo!
 Here's how to deploy: